rackerlabs/technical-blog/content/blog/2020/2021-01-04-aws-scaling-best-practices-for-black-friday/index.md

 categories:
     - AWS
 metaTitle: "AWS scaling best practices for Black Friday"
-metaDescription: "."
+metaDescription: "High traffic events like Black Friday and Cyber Monday highlight the importance of Amazon Web Services&reg;(AWS) auto scaling best practices."
 ogTitle: "AWS scaling best practices for Black Friday"
-ogDescription: "."
+ogDescription: "High traffic events like Black Friday and Cyber Monday highlight the importance of Amazon Web Services&reg;(AWS) auto scaling best practices."
 slug: "aws-scaling-best-practices-for-black-friday"

 ---

-High traffic events like Black Friday and Cyber Monday highlight Amazon Web Services&reg;(AWS) auto scaling best practices.
+High traffic events like Black Friday and Cyber Monday highlight the importance of Amazon Web Services&reg;(AWS) auto scaling best practices.
 Online shopping during the four-day window has become an international phenomenon, with traffic increasing by 20 to 25 percent each year.
-You want to ensure your e-commerce site is ready for this surge and for any unexpected spikes in demand.
+Ensure your e-commerce site is ready for this surge and for any unexpected spikes in demand.

 <!--more-->
 The ability to scale based on demand is one of the chief reasons businesses move their infrastructures to the cloud.
-AWS offers plenty of best practices for building scalability into your infrastructure: vertical scalability (moving to higher-capacity instances) and horizontal scalability (adding more instances) to respond to traffic surges.
+AWS offers many best practices for building scalability into your infrastructure: vertical scalability (moving to higher-capacity instances) and horizontal scalability (adding more instances) to respond to traffic surges.